â–¡

 • For a full look, aim for curtains 1.5-2.5x the window width

-• Mount the curtain rod 4-6" above the frame for a standard look
+• Mount the curtain rod 4-6 inches above the frame for a standard look

 • For a dramatic effect, mount the rod just below the ceiling